LinuxUser255/linkedin-application-bot/README.md

 <br>

-## End Goal: what this is suppossed to do:
+# End Goal: what's this suppossed to do ?

 **1. Launch just one selenium browser instance & auto logged into your account using your firefox profile**